puhach/doppelganger/README.md

 # Doppelganger

 This face recognition application allows the identification of a person by their picture.
 It currently supports face recognition using the OpenFace model and a variation of the ResNet neural network.
-The architecture of the program is design to be scalable and anticipate the addition of new algorithms in future.
+The architecture of the program is designed to be scalable and anticipate the addition of new algorithms in future.

 The usage details are described below.